-A fixed interest rate mortgage allows you to lock in a certain interest rate for a specified period (usually between 1 and 5 years).
-During the fixed period your rate will not rise.
-But it won’t fall either.
-A floating rate loan can change at any time.
+A fixed interest rate mortgage allows you to lock in a specific interest rate for a particular period (usually between 1 and 5 years).
+During the specified period, your rate does not rise, but it won’t fall either.
+However, a floating-rate loan can change at any time.

 Fast facts: fixed rates

-A fixed interest rate is typically lower than a variable rate.
+- Interest rate.
+A fixed interest rate is typically lower than a floating rate.

 Let’s weigh the positives and negatives of fixed rates in more detail.